nbhat1998/PintOS/doc/vm.md

 > B2: (2 marks)
 > When a frame is required but none is free, some frame must be evicted.
 Describe your code for choosing a frame to evict.

 Our eviction algorithm uses the Clock Replacement Policy, also known as the Second Chance Replacement Policy.
-A brief explanation of the Cock Replacement Policy:
+A brief explanation of the Clock Replacement Policy:

 The candidate pages for removal are considered in a round robin order.
 Pages that have been accessed between consecutive calls to the eviction policy have no chance of being replaced, and will not be considered.
 When considered in a round robin order, the page that will be replaced is one of the pages that has not been accessed since the last call to the eviction policy.